 The Representation Commission reviews and adjusts electorate boundaries after each 5-yearly population census and the Māori Electoral Option.

-The next boundary review, likely to run from October 2019 to April 2020, will fix new boundaries for the 2020 and 2023 General Elections.
+The next boundary review will start in October 2019 and end in April 2020.
+It will fix new boundaries for the 2020 and 2023 General Elections.

 Adjusting electorate boundaries gives all New Zealanders equal representation